 He would fight 13 matches in 1935, the most important of which was against former champion Primo Carnera on June 25th.
 At the time, Italy, under Fascist dictator Benito Mussolini, was engaged in a territorial dispute with Ethiopia.
 Thus, many looked at the boxing match as an international affair.
 Louis knocked out the 6′ 6″, 265 lbs.
 Italian in the sixth round, making hm a minor hero for his Black fans in the United States.
 His image also began to undergo a change in the press as he was labeled with heroic nicknames, the most famous of which was “the Brown Bomber.”
 Thus, resistance to a Black champion began to diminish, and fans, Black and white, began to get excited about the young boxer.
 In the words of New York Times columnist Edward Van Ness, “Louis … is a boon to boxing.
 Just as Dempsey led the sport out of the doldrums … so is Louis leading the boxing game out of a slump.”
 The date of September 24, 1935 was a huge one for Louis.
 He faced Max Baer, a former champion and still formidable foe, and scored a knockout in the fourth round.
 Unbeknownst to many, he had also married his girlfriend Marva Trotter earlier in the day and left the ring to go and enjoy his wedding night.
 By the end of 1935, Louis had won all 13 of his matches, was ranked the number one contender for the title belt and was named the Associated Press Athlete of the Year.

-"I walked down Seventh Avenue and saw grown men weeping like children, and women sitting in the curbs with their head in their hands.
-All across the country that night when the news came that Joe was knocked out, people cried."
+“I walked down Seventh Avenue and saw grown men weeping like children, and women sitting in the curbs with their head in their hands.
+All across the country that night when the news came that Joe was knocked out, people cried. – “Langston Hughes

 When the title match finally came about, both men were ready.
 Braddock struck first, surprising the younger challenger with a first round knockdown.
 Louis came back though and wore the champion down, finally knocking Braddock out in the eighth round.
 His victory was seen as a victory for Blacks from coast to coast.

 After the Schmeling match, from January 1939 to May 1941, Louis fought 13 title defenses, an inconceivable pace by today’s standard.
-Because of his domination of these matches and the pace at which he fought, many derided these victories as having occurred over outmatched fighters which critics labeled “the Bum of the Month Club.”
-Despite the name, most of the the people he defeated during that time were top ten ranked opponents.
+Because of his domination of these matches and the pace at which he fought, many derided these victories as having occurred over a series of outmatched fighters whom critics labeled “the Bum of the Month Club.”
+Despite the name, most of the people he defeated during that time were top-ten ranked opponents.
 These included World light-heavyweight champion John Henry Lewis, New England Heavyweight Champion Al McCoy, second ranked “Two Ton” Tony Galento, third ranked Bob Pastor, third ranked Arturo Godoy, sixth ranked Abe Simon and eighth ranked Buddy Baer (brother of Max Baer), listed by Ring Magazine’s as one of the of 100 greatest punchers of all time).

 On on June 18, 1941, Louis took on Billy Conn in front of a crowd of 54,487 fans at the Polo Grounds in New York.
 Conn, the lightweight champion weighed in at around 174 lbs. (although some insisted he was only 167) whereas Louis weighed about 200.
 Conn, who relinquished his light-heavyweight title in order to go after the heavyweight belt, refused to gain weight for the match, instead intending to employ a “hit and run” strategy.